RobinHYuan/Baccarat-Engine/README.md

 </p>

 #### 3.3.6 reg4
 `reg4` is NOT instantiated in my modulel.
 Their instantiations are replace by a block of SV Behavioral Description using always + case statements.
-Its module is till saved in side `datapath.sv` for reference.
+The module is saved inside `datapath.sv` for reference.
 It might help you to understand the behavioral Description. `reg4` is a load-and-reset-enabled d-flip-flop.
 The load signal of each `reg4` is controlled by the statemachine.
 It will load the newcard issued by `dealcard` whenever  the load is high.

 #### 3.3.6 statemachine
 `statemachine` controls how the data flows in `datapath`; in other words, it decides who and when gets a card.
 The state trasintions need to follow 4.2 Sequence and 4.3 Drawing Rules.
 My state machine has 8 states in total, which are: